Injectivity theorem for pseudo-effective line bundles and its applications: Introduction

 Although the above formulation is sufficient for our applications, it is of independent interest to find a more precise formulation.
-After the authors put a preprint version of this paper on arXiv, S\'ebastien Boucksom kindly posed the following problem, which seems to be reasonable in the viewpoint of Berndtsson's complex Prekopa theorem (see \cite{Be}).
+The following problem, posed by S\'ebastien Boucksom, is reasonable from the viewpoint of Berndtsson's complex Prekopa theorem (see \cite{Be}).

 \begin{prob} In Theorem \ref{f-thm1.10}, is the complement $\Lambda\setminus \mathcal G$ a pluripolar subset of $\Lambda$? \end{prob}